 - trouble thinking clearly or concentrating

-Very low blood sugar is a medical emergency.
-If someone you know has diabetes and they’re experiencing mild to moderate symptoms, have them eat or drink 15 grams of easily digestible carbohydrates, such as:
+If you have diabetes and are experiencing mild to moderate hypoglycemia symptoms, you need to immediately eat or drink 15 grams of easily digestible carbohydrates.

-- half a cup of juice or regular soda
+- 1/2 cup of juice or regular soda

 - 1 tablespoon of honey